EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

    ID_PSK = EDHOC-Exporter( "EDHOC Chaining ID_PSK", 4 )
 ~~~~~~~~~~~~~~~~~~~~~~~

-# EDHOC Authenticated with Signature and Static Diffie-Hellman Keys {#asym}
+# EDHOC Authenticated with \asymmetric Keys {#asym}

 ## Overview {#asym-overview}

 This section specifies authentication method = 0, 1, 2, and 3, see {{method-types}}.
-EDHOC supports authentication with raw public keys (RPK) and public key certificates with the requirements that:
+EDHOC supports authentication with signature or static Diffie-Hellman keys in the form of raw public keys (RPK) and public key certificates with the requirements that:

 * Only the Responder SHALL have access to the Responder's private authentication key,